 Because I live with an OCD German, my home is usually very surface clean.
 If there’s clutter, The Boy gets itchy, but there’s a catch…let me share the story his mother loves to tell.
 Years ago, when The Boy was asked to clean his room, he’d take everything, shove it into his closet and close the door.
 His mother would open said closet and everything would come crashing down on her.
 He’s a chucker.
 If you visit our home, do not open drawers or closets.
 You may get buried alive.
 And a word to the wise, if you have an important document or favorite pen, don’t leave it out.
 It will be chucked into the abyss.

 The dining room is pretty much spotless all the time because its main reason for existence is to look pretty.
 I have grand illusions to host fancy dinner parties with fancy friends sipping fancy drinks in this space.
 Someday when I can stay up past 9 pm without a child puking, maybe that’ll happen.
 At that time I’ll probably be an old granny with a walker jamming to Snoop Dogg…but mark my words.

-I’ve been contemplating painting or wallpapering this space…above the moulding.
+I’ve been contemplating painting or wallpapering this space…above the molding.
 And now that I’m unemployed, I really need to sand and wax that table.
 No room for excuses.
-I did finally hang the sconces from the Paris flea though…well The Boy hung them, I supervised.
+I did finally hang the sconces from the Paris flea though…well, The Boy hung them, I supervised.
 It’s what I do best.